(Page is ongoing W.I.P.) Latest update 14th.July 2018 changes marked in this olive green colour.

 - Scan lists (often set to coincide with Zones).
 Although these have a maximum of 32 entries, it best to limit to 16 entries plus the “01:selected” option so that a 1-to-1 relationship to the Zone table is possible allowing a zone to be selected and then the SCAN button pressed to start a scan of repeaters.

-- REFLECTORS – these are best NOT USED and are a link back to how D-Star works – they will always be in Time slot 2 under Talk Group 9.
-If a repeater is linked to a reflector all traffic from that repeaters TS 2 will be routed to the reflector rather than being able to select any Talk Group.
-Reflectors are also used to connect DV-MINI and other DV hotspots to the DMR network.
+- REFLECTORS – if using repeaters to access DMR these are best NOT USED and are a link back to how D-Star works.
+If you use a reflector through a repeater it is linked to that reflector all traffic from that repeaters TS 2 will be routed to the reflector rather than users being able to select any Talk Group.
+Reflectors are also used to connect DV hotspots to the DMR network.
+So if you are using a Shark-RF, a Jumbo-MMDVM-Spot or DV-Mini etc. etc. you DO have to configure Replector IDs in your HT’s Code Plug to “pass-through” the hot spot and these numbers are different to the talk group numbers.
+To add to the fun, not all TGs have an equivalent reflector number.
+Reflector links through a hot spot always use Time slot 2 and Talk Group 9.

 Sequence to add a new talk group to an existing code plug: